-The Colorado Fatherhood Initiative was developed out of Governor Roy Romer’s office in the mid-1990s to bring state, county, and local decision-makers together to increase fathers’ engagement in their child’s life.
+The Colorado Fatherhood Initiative was created by Governor Roy Romer’s office in the mid-1990s to bring state, county and local decision-makers together to increase fathers’ engagement in their child’s life.
 The Governor convened a statewide Summit on Responsible Fatherhood in 1996 to kick off a state-level Task Force.
-The Summit included almost 500 child and family advocates, concerned citizens, philanthropists, and national fatherhood experts.
-The Task Force, supported by the Colorado Department of Human Services (CDHS), identified steps for action that focused on promoting a father’s role in the family, building accountability measures for fathers, and providing opportunities to build mentorship and role models for responsible fathering.
+The Task Force, supported by the Colorado Department of Human Services (CDHS), identified steps for action that focused on promoting a father’s role in the family, building accountability measures for fathers and providing opportunities to build mentorship and role models for responsible fathering.

-After the report was published, the Task Force became a Steering Committee within the Child Welfare Office at CDHS.
-The network expanded membership to include local program providers over the next 15 years.
-The network transitioned out of CDHS and was hosted under the umbrella of private nonprofit organizations.
-The network supported statewide fatherhood programs through networking, education, peer sharing, trainings, and pass-through funding.
+The Task Force became a Steering Committee within the Child Welfare Office at CDHS.
+The network expanded over the next 15 years and eventually transitioned out of CDHS to be hosted under the umbrella of nonprofit organizations.
+The network supported statewide fatherhood programs through networking, education, peer sharing, training and pass-through funding.
 In 2019, FRCA was approached to help move the Colorado Fatherhood Initiative forward.

 FRCA and CFN are currently expanding network membership, facilitating peer-to-peer support and learning opportunities, exploring funding sources and implementing recommendations from FRCA’s 2020 Fatherhood Report.
-Please see below for information on fatherhood programming, networking opportunities, how to join CFN, and a Fatherhood Resource Hub for providers and network members.
+Find information on fatherhood programming, networking opportunities, how to join CFN and a Fatherhood Resource Hub for providers and network members below.

 The Colorado Fatherhood Network

-The Family Resource Center Association is proud to serve as an intermediary organization for the Colorado Fatherhood Network.
-The Network functions as a resource for fatherhood programs throughout the state with the goal of enhancing peer-to-peer support, implementing father-friendly practices, and supporting professional development.
+The Family Resource Center Association serves as an intermediary for the Colorado Fatherhood Network.
+The Network functions as a resource for fatherhood programs throughout the state with the goal of enhancing peer-to-peer support, implementing father-friendly practices and supporting professional development.